Curry leaves powder | Karivepaku podi | Curry leaves rice

 heating oil to make curry leaves powder

-6. Add the curry leaves and begin to saute.
+6. Add the curry leaves and begin to fry.
+Make sure the leaves are completely moisture-free else they won’t fry well.

 saute leaves for karivepaku podi

 7. On a low to medium flame, fry them until the leaves turn crisp.
-Add garlic to this and switch off the stove.
+This takes sometime so be patient.
+Add 1 to 3 garlic pods to this and fry for a minute.
+Switch off the stove.

 addition of garlic for karivepaku podi